ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/zilchmanual/editor/launcher.md

 ![image](https://raw.githubusercontent.com/ZilchEngine/ZilchFiles/master/doc_files/47897.png)

-`PROJECT SETTINGS`: Choose whether to launch the launcher or the engine when a zero project is opened.
+`PROJECT SETTINGS`: Choose whether to launch the launcher or the engine when a Zilch project is opened.

 `DEFAULT PROJECT LOCATION`: Where projects are saved.
 `DEFAULT DOWNLOAD LOCATION`: Where builds are saved.